bytecodealliance/wasm-tools/README.md

-Consult the [crate documentation](https://docs.rs/wast) for more information, but the general idea is this crate will not issue a semver-breaking change for breaking changes in teh WAT format, either for MVP features or post-MVP features.
+Consult the [crate documentation](https://docs.rs/wast) for more information, but the general idea is this crate will not issue a semver-breaking change for breaking changes in the WAT format, either for MVP features or post-MVP features.
 No opt-in is required to use WebAssembly features, so using them may break if the upstream spec changes.